Insurers deny earning ‘super profits’ despite doubling targets

 However, insurance companies have admitted reporting just a fraction of suspicious cases to the Garda.

-Aviva head of claims John Farrell said one in five personal injury claims at Aviva “give rise to fraud”, of which a further one in five are reported to the Garda.
+Aviva head of claims John Farrell said one in five personal injury claims at the company “give rise to fraud”, of which a further one in five are reported to the Garda.

-He said about 600 claims had been reported to the Garda in the last four years, of which less than a dozen have come before the courts.
-There have been just two convictions.
+He said about 600 claims had been reported to the Garda in the past four years, of which less than a dozen had come before the courts.
+There were just two convictions.

 “There simply isn’t sufficient capacity in the Garda with the resources to investigate fraud,” he said.
 “We need assistance in this area.
 These are crimes and they have a real impact.”